Maithu-2001/Natural-Disaster-USA-2017/README.md

 # Natural-Disaster-USA-2017
-# Description
 The Natural Disaster USA 2017 Dashboard is an interactive Power BI report that visualizes the impact of natural disasters across the United States in 2017.
-This dashboard provides detailed insights into various types of disasters, their geographical distribution, and the extent of damage caused.
-The report includes:
+This dashboard provides detailed insights into various types of disasters, their geographical distribution, and the extent of damage caused.The report includes:
 🌍 Geospatial Analysis – Visual representation of disaster-affected regions.

 📊 Disaster Types & Frequency – Breakdown of hurricanes, wildfires, floods, and other calamities.